A Trump Employee Said He Knew Of Misconduct At The Company. Then He Claimed His Family Was Assaulted

 “The allegations, from over 20 years ago, are completely inaccurate, ridiculous and utterly false,” a Trump Organization spokesperson wrote in a statement.
 “This individual was rightfully terminated following a thorough investigation."

-After the incident, Calamari continued to climb the ranks at the Trump Organization, working his way up to his current title: Executive Vice President and Chief Operating Officer.
+After the confrontation, Calamari continued to climb the ranks at the Trump Organization, working his way up to his current title: Executive Vice President and Chief Operating Officer.

 None of the security guards were charged in this case.
 Even though its officers were called to the scene, the New York Police Department has refused to turn over records about the case, citing privacy concerns.
 The incident was cited in an FBI document obtained through the Freedom of Information Act by BuzzFeed News and Ryan Shapiro, an MIT doctoral student.
 The document was compiled as part of a racketeering investigation.
 The FBI would not disclose what became of that probe but two agents with knowledge of the case told BuzzFeed News Calamari and Pezzo were questioned by the Bureau as “persons of interest.”